 How to Sell Your Client on Prints

 As an artist, you probably already know that there are a ton of benefits to you, the photographer, when you print your work.
-But as a professional shutterbug, it’s not enough to know why you need prints—your clients need to know why they need prints!
+But as a professional shutterbug, it’s not enough to know why you need prints—your clients need to know why they need high quality photo prints!

 Technology Has an Expiration Date

-CDs get scratched, thumb drives get lost, files get corrupted, folks forget to back up their files, and technology evolves so fast (think the floppy disk—or to those born in the last 20 years, the “Save” icon).
+CDs get scratched, thumb drives get lost, files get corrupted, folks forget to back up their files, and technology evolves so fast.
+Remember the floppy disk?
+Or for those born in the last 20 years, the “Save” icon?
 Having prints is just another way of archiving the special moments a photographer has captured that isn't susceptible to some of these technological misfortunes.

 A Print Never Forgets

-So here’s the thing about social media: when your client first posts their images and the likes and comments are pouring in, they’re feeling awesome… and then a few days later, the hype dies down and everyone goes about their business as usual.
+So here’s the thing about social media: when your client first posts their images and the likes and comments are pouring in, they’re feeling awesome.
+Then a few days later, the hype dies down and everyone goes about their business as usual.
 So, those photos are rarely seen again.
 Even outside of the internet, how often are your clients really opening their digital image files to relive these memories?

 Bigger Is Better